This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Key Takeaways

-• Prevent scalp irritation by patch testing hair dye before use, opting for high-quality products, and letting natural oils protect your scalp by not washing your hair right before dyeing.
+- Prevent scalp irritation by patch testing hair dye before use, and consider learning how to dilute developer for hair dye to achieve the right volume for your hair, opting for high-quality products, and letting natural oils protect your scalp by not washing your hair right before dyeing.

 Causes of Itchy Scalp After Hair Dye